minitest-reporters/minitest-reporters/README.md

 In your `test_helper.rb` file, add the following lines:

-    require 'minitest/reporters'
+    require "minitest/reporters"
-    MiniTest::Runners.choose_runner!

-The correct formatter will be chosen for Textmate/Rubymine/console.
+    MiniTest::Reporters.use!

-If you feel the need to write your own reporter, just `include MiniTest::Reporter` and override the methods you'd like.
+This will swap out the MiniTest runner to the custom one used by minitest-reporters and use the correct reporters for Textmate, Rubymine, and the console.
+If you would like to write your own reporter, just `include MiniTest::Reporter` and override the methods you'd like.
 Take a look at the provided reporters for examples.

-Don't like progressbar ?
+Don't like the default progress bar reporter?

-    MiniTest::Runners.choose_runner! :console => MiniTest::Reporters::SpecReporter.new
+    MiniTest::Reporters.use!
+MiniTest::Reporters::SpecReporter.new

+Want to use multiple reporters?

+    MiniTest::Reporters.use!
+[MiniTest::Reporters::SpecReporter.new, MiniTest::Reporters::GuardReporter.new]

 The following reporters are provided: